• Skip to main content

 One Pan Pork Tenderloin with Sweet Potatoes and Cauliflower | My Kitchen Love

-The end of a long weekend calls for something incredibly easy for dinner.
-We had very little leftovers after the holiday and I wanted something healthy that could be whipped up easily.
 I usually quickly sear and then bake pork tenderloin, but here all the ingredients are roasted at high temperature in the oven for a one pan meal made in under 30 minutes.
 One Pan Za’atar Pork Tenderloin, Sweet Potato, and Cauliflower is exactly what we needed.

 This dish has limited ingredients and minimal prep.
 It’s a true dump and bake kind of dish.
 Chop up sweet potatoes on the smaller side so that they cook faster to match the cooking time of the pork and cauliflower.
 Reversely, the cauliflower needs to be kept in large pieces so it doesn’t over cook.